media-comp/2022-CapsuleNetwork/README.md

                         the upper difference bound for the target value, 0.25 by default
 ```

-## Visualize the Reconstruction Results of Overlaying Two Images of Different Digits
+## Visualize the Reconstruction of Overlaying Two Images of Different Digits

 The digits and images are randomly chosen.